Jan 26, 2022

 HVAC stands for Heating, Ventilation, and Air Conditioning.
 It helps to control the temperature, humidity, and indoor air quality.
 It is the system that keeps you cool in the summer and warm in the winter.

 The system will take fresh air outside or within the home.
 Ventilation plays a vital role in providing fresh, high-quality indoor air.
-It replenishes oxygen, removes smoke, heat, dust, odours and other gases from inside.
+It replenishes oxygen, and removes smoke, heat, dust, odours and other gases from inside.
 Without it, buildings would lack air circulation and stagnant interior air.

 Keeping your HVAC maintenance can not only save you from paying heavy repair bills but also ensure your home has fresh air circulating.